x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/um-dial-plans.md

 When you create a new dial plan, you have the option of creating a SIP URI dial plan if your environment has Microsoft Office Communications Server 2007 R2 or Microsoft Lync Server deployed.
 You can also create a SIP URI dial plan if your organization has IP PBXs or SIP-enabled PBXs.
 In the latter case, your organization must also support SIP URIs and SIP routing.

 A SIP URI is a user's SIP phone number.
-The SIP URI resembles an email address and is written in the following format: sip _:\<user name\>@\<domain or IP address\>_: _Port_.
+The SIP URI resembles an email address and is written in the following format: sip _:\<username\>@\<domain or IP address\>_: _Port_.
 When a SIP-enabled IP PBX or PBX is used to send a call to the Exchange servers, the device will send the SIP URI for the calling and called party in the SIP header and will not include extension numbers.

 ### E.164 URI type